MAHESH19M/CP3402-A2-Group-1/README.md

 # Task Overview
+This repository contains the new theme we have developed for the Baizonn Learning Center’s website: Baizonn.net, and documentation for the deployment of theme on to your own site, the schematic for the theme and the website.

-This Project Repository contains the information for creating a new website for the Baizonn Learning Center a tuition center in Singapore who provide educational services and coaching for Mathematics and Science as per the Ministry of Education’s latest curriculum in addition to also providing classes for Mathematics and Science for the International Baccalaureate Diploma Program (IBDP) as well as the Integrated Program (IP), this website was created using the Blank Theme - Hello Elementor as its base and was completed by the students of James Cook University’s CP3402 Module in SP51 2023, this repository contains the details of the site, deployment and the theme used for this project.
+Baizonn Learning Center is group of professional coaches in Singapore who provide educational services for Mathematics and Science as per the Ministry of Education’s latest curriculum in addition to also providing classes for Mathematics and Science for the International Baccalaureate Diploma Program (IBDP) as well as the Integrated Program (IP), this website was created using the Blank Theme - Hello Elementor as its base and was completed by the students of James Cook University.

 # Team Members
 - Maheshram Shunmuganand - 13878911